Isotopy and equivalence of knots in 3-manifolds: Property A of groups

+By \cite[Corollary 2.9]{MO2015}, either $\pi_1(M)$ is acylindrically hyperbolic, Seifert-fibered or virtually polycyclic.
+The class of acylindrically hyperbolic groups is disjoint from the other two classes and contains all non-prime 3-manifold groups as well as all those that have a non-trivial JSJ-decomposition but whose fundamental groups are not virtually polycyclic.
+If $\pi_1(M)$ is acylindrically hyperbolic then $\pi_1(M)$ has Property A by the result of Antol\'{i}n--Minasyan--Sisto \cite{AMS2016} quoted above.

-Thus, the Seifert-fibered and virtually polycyclic cases remain.
-Allenby, Kim, and Tang~\cite{AKT2003, ATK:2009} showed that if $M$ is a Seifert-fibered $3$-manifold whose base orbifold is not a sphere with precisely 3 cone points nor a torus with a single cone point, then $\pi_1(M)$ has Property A. The virtually polycyclic but not Seifert-fibered case consists of those closed 3-manifolds supporting Sol-geometry.
-Any such 3-manifold is either a torus bundle over the circle with Anosov monodromy or the result of gluing two twisted $I$-bundles together along their boundaries by an Anosov homeomorphism (see e.g.\ \cite{Friedlbook}).
+This leaves only two cases to check.
+The case of Seifert-fibered $M$ is addressed below in Theorem \ref{thm:SeifertA}.
+The virtually polycyclic but not Seifert-fibered case consists of those closed 3-manifolds supporting Sol-geometry.
+Any such 3-manifold is either a torus bundle over the circle with Anosov monodromy or has a nontrivial double cover of that form (see e.g.\ \cite[Theorem 1.8.2]{Friedlbook}).
 We will refer to the former as an \emph{Anosov bundle} and the latter as an \emph{Anosov double}.
-We will prove Theorem \ref{thm:PropertyA} by demonstrating Property A holds for the remaining Seifert-fibered and Sol-manifold cases.

-We first finish the proof of Property A in the Seifert-fibered case.
+Anosov doubles are formed by gluing two twisted $I$-bundles over the Klein bottle together by a diffeomorphism along their common torus boundary.
+This case is addressed below in Proposition \ref{prop:AnosovA}.
+This completes the proof modulo the latter two quoted results, that is, Theorem \ref{thm:SeifertA} and Proposition \ref{prop:AnosovA}. \end{proof}

+First we address the case of Seifert fibered 3-manifolds.
 Each Seifert-fibered 3-manifold fibers over a 2-dimensional orbifold.
 In many cases, Property A is already known to hold: \begin{theorem}[\cite{AKT2003, ATK:2009}] If $G$ is a Seifert-fibered 3-manifold group whose base orbifold is not a sphere with precisely 3 cone points nor a torus with a single cone point, then $G$ has Property A. \end{theorem}

 It remains to prove Property A when the base orbifold is a sphere with 3 cone points or a torus with 1 cone point.
 For each of these, since the base is orientable, the 3-manifold group will be a central extension of the 2-dimensional orbifold group.